theonlytechnohead/TouchFaders/README.md

 ## Instructions for use:
 You need:
 * A USB to MIDI adapter / cable/ interface (to make the PC talk to the console)
-  * Alternatively, you can attempt to use the Network MIDI driver from YAMAHA (Network driver v1.2.4 is compatible with Win10v2004), which you would use with Studio Manager
+  * Alternatively, you can attempt to use the Network MIDI driver from YAMAHA® (Network driver v1.2.4 is compatible with Win10 2004), which you would use with Studio Manager
 * A computer
 * A wireless LAN network
 * Mobile device(s) with the TouchOSC app installed
 * An appropriate layout file for TouchOSC
-  * Conversely, you can create your own layout / app, or head to theonlytechnohead/YAMAHA-OSC and try out my WIP app
+  * Conversely, you can create your own layout / app, or head to http://github.com/theonlytechnohead/YAMAHA-OSC and try out my WIP app

 Once that's all done, follow the below steps:
 1. Connect the computer and console, using the MIDI ports on the console, or the network driver